-Estate planning, including Wills, Trusts, Deeds, and Powers of Attorney, is a significant part of my practice, and I absolutely love it because I get to help families protect their hard-earned assets and property.
-I am a firm believer that everyone absolutely needs some form of estate planning in order to protect their current assets and to protect any assets that they might acquire in the future.
+Estate planning in Arkansas, including Wills, Trusts, Deeds, and Powers of Attorney, is a significant part of Landon's practice, and he loves it because he is able to help families protect their hard-earned assets and property.
+Everyone absolutely needs some form of estate planning in order to protect their current assets and to protect any assets that they might acquire in the future.
 It can be as simple as a Last Will and Testament which will allow you to dictate what is to happen to your money, assets, property, and your estate in general in the event that something bad happens to you.
 Don’t leave it up to the courts to determine what should happen to your property, you deserve to have the final say so because, after all, you are the one who worked so hard to acquire and achieve that property.
 We can help you set up an estate plan and make the process of distributing your property and carrying out your final wishes much faster, cheaper, and less stressful and burdensome on your loved ones in the event something bad happens to you.
 This blog will discuss two primary types of estate planning tools, wills and trusts.

 Wills vs. Trusts